SimonCB765/CKDOntology/Notes/Conditions/CKD.md

 # Definition

-Chronic kidney disease (CKD) is a general term for a range of heterogeneous disorders affecting the structure and function of the kidney CKD manifests as a progressive loss of renal function over time, and is defined as "abnormalities of kidney structure or function, present for at least 3 months, with implications for health" [ref][KDIGO2012].
+Chronic kidney disease (CKD) is a general term for a range of heterogeneous disorders affecting the structure and function of the kidney.
+CKD manifests as a progressive loss of renal function over time, and is defined as "abnormalities of kidney structure or function, present for at least 3 months, with implications for health" [ref][KDIGO2012].
 Classification of CKD is based on cause, glomerular filtration rate (GFR) and albuminuria category (i.e. the severity of kidney damage) [ref][KDIGO2012].
 Categories of GFR are:

 - G1 - Normal or high - GFR >= 90 mL/min/1.73 m2
 - G2 - Mildly decreased - GFR in the range 60-89 mL/min/1.73 m2